CEG8431 : Technologies for Future Mobility

 • Smart Cities

-These case studies will be electromobility (hosted by Faraday NE); Future Logistics (hosted by VANTEC – logistics supplier to Nissan); Smart and net zero ports (hosted by the Port of Tyne); smart cities; 5G vision and automated public transport (hosted by the Sunderland City Council’s smart cities team)
+These areas will be reinforced by field trips to relevant local organisations deploying future technology – typically VANTEC – logistics supplier to Nissan); Smart and net zero ports (hosted by the Port of Tyne); smart cities; 5G vision and automated public transport (hosted by the Sunderland City Council’s smart cities

 Teaching Methods